0xor0ne/awesome-list/topics/cybersec.md

 - ["KernelSnitch: Side-Channel Attacks on Kernel Data Structures"][1005]
 - ["Llama's Paradox - Delving deep into Llama.cpp and exploiting Llama.cpp's Heap Maze, from Heap-Overflow to Remote-Code Execution"][1011]
 - ["Reliable system call interception"][1010]
+- ["Reversing, Discovering, And Exploiting A TP-Link Router Vulnerability — CVE-2024–54887"][1013]
 - ["The Art of Linux Kernel Rootkits"][1008]

 ## 2024